vitwit/playbooks/multinode/README.md

 5. Explorer and Faucet Setup

 After the nodes are operational, an explorer and a faucet are set up for the multi-node network.
 The faucet allows users to request test funds for the network, while the explorer (built using Node.js, Yarn, and Nginx) connects to the blockchain to provide real-time data about the network.
 A single load balancer is set up to provide access to both the explorer and the faucet.
 The load balancer IP for these services can also be found in the networking section of your DigitalOcean dashboard.

+6. Grafana Monitoring

+Monitoring is set up for all the instances used.
+To check out the monitoring setup, scroll down to the [Steps to setup monitoring](#steps-to-setup-monitoring) section.

 # Steps to deploy the playbook